- The Property Tax System

 An Online Banking payment is different in that it is initiated when you log on to your banking institution’s “online banking” system.
 Payment of this type is submitted to the Tax Collector as a paper check generated by your bank.
 It may take more than 5-10 business days for our office to receive the payment.
 Payment of this type is credited as of the date “received” by the Tax Collector.
 Payment must be “received” by the Tax Collector before 5:00 p.m. of the delinquent date to avoid penalties and should therefore be scheduled well in advance of the delinquent date.

-Oct.
-1 – Annual Secured Tax bill mailing begins.
+Late Sept./Early Oct. – Annual Secured Tax bill mailing begins.

 Nov.
-1st – First installment due Secured Property Tax due
+1st – First installment of Secured Property Tax due

 Feb.
-1st – Second installment due Secured Property Tax due
+1st – Second installment of Secured Property Tax due

 May 10th – Treasurer-Tax Collector mails a reminder notice of any unpaid, secured taxes